 Weill Cornell does not have a minimum GPA requirement.
 However, the median GPA of their current class is 3.91.

 The Weill Cornell Medical College acceptance rate is a competitive 3.4%.
 Each year, the school chooses 106 applicants to matriculate into the school from a pool of over 7,000.

 Weill Cornell is an excellent medical school and ranks 10th in the U.S. News “Best Medical Schools for Research.”

 There are many things about Weill Cornell that make it special.
 For instance, the school emphasizes work in small groups as opposed to lectures, five institutions for research opportunities located on campus, and “early exposure to one of the most diverse patient populations in the world.”

-Cornell isn’t a tuition-free school, although it does offer generous financial aid packages to students.
-For example, Weill Cornell Medicine offers “debt-free need-based financial aid for students in [the] MD program who have demonstrated financial need.”
+Cornell isn’t a tuition-free school, although it offers students generous financial aid packages.
+For example, Weill Cornell offers “debt-free need-based financial aid for students in the MD program who have demonstrated financial need.”

-If Weill Cornell is your dream medical school, you’ll have to go into application season well-prepared.
+If Weill Cornell is your dream medical school, you must go into application season well-prepared.
 Although acceptance rates are low, you can stand out with a polished, well-rounded application.

-Our experienced admissions counselors hail from admissions committees of top universities across the country and are dedicated to helping you get into medical school.
-From essays to interviews, we’ve got you covered – we’d love to help you boost your med school application!
+Our experienced admissions counselors hail from admissions committees of top universities nationwide and are dedicated to helping you get into medical school.
+We’ve got you covered, from essays to interviews – we’d love to help you boost your med school application!